capnproto/capnproto/doc/cxx.md

   and the runtime library support code is relatively small.
 Moreover, if you do not use the dynamic API or the schema API, you do not even need to link their implementations into your executable.

+* The dynamic API performs type checks at runtime.
+In case of error, it will throw an exception.
+  If you compile with `-fno-exceptions`, it will crash instead.
+Correct usage of the API should never throw, but bugs happen.
+Enabling and catching exceptions will make your code more robust.

+* Loading user-provided schemas has security implications: it greatly increases the attack surface of the Cap'n Proto library.
+In particular, it is easy for an attacker to trigger exceptions.
+To protect yourself, you are strongly advised to enable exceptions and catch them.

 ## Orphans